WDPN (AM)

 WDPN is an AM radio station in Alliance, Ohio, operating on 1310 kHz.
-The station airs a soft adult contemporary format.
+The station airs a classic hits format.
 It is owned by the family company of Don Peterson who is the former publisher of The Alliance Review, and is co-owned with FM station WDJQ.

 The station first signed on the air in 1953 as WFAH, originally owned by The Review Publishing Co., with D.A.
 Peterson as general manager.
 On September 1, 1990, it became WDPN.